-PART TWO: THE BOARD
+PART TWO THE BOARD

 - 2. The role and responsibilities of the Board

 - 3. The composition of the Board

 - 4. The Board secretary

 - 5. The operation of the Board

 - 6. Management information

 - 7. Risk management

 - 8. Conflicts of interest within the Board

-PART THREE: THE DIRECTORS OF THE COMPANY

-- 9. Appointment of directors

-- 10. Multiple directorships

-- 11. Re-election of directors

-- 12. Induction, training and performance of directors

-- 13. Resignation and dismissal of directors

-- 14. Directors' remuneration

-- 15. The role of chairman and chief executive officer

-PART FOUR: THE COMMITTEES OF THE BOARD

-- 16. Establishment of committees

-- 17. The audit committee

-- 18. The duties of the audit committee

-- 19. The risk committee

-- 20. The nominating committee

-- 21. The remuneration committee

-PART FIVE: FINANCIAL STATEMENTS AND CONTROLS

-- 22. Financial statements

-- 23. Annual report

-- 24. Independent external auditors

-- 25. Internal controls

-- 26. Internal audit

-- 27. Record keeping

-- 28. Code of ethics

-- 29. Whistle Blowing

-PART SIX: RELATIONS WITH SHAREHOLDERS

-- 30. Approval of major decisions by shareholders

-- 31. General Meetings

-- 32. Rights of shareholders

-- 33. Conduct of general meetings

-- 34. Disclosure of information

-- 35. Relations with stakeholders

-PART SEVEN: MISCELLANEOUS

-- 36. Penalties

-- 37. Transitional

-- 38. Interpretation

-CORPORATE GOVERNANCE CODE FOR LISTED COMPANIES 2017
+- 9. Related party transactions

+PART THREE THE DIRECTORS OF THE COMPANY

+- 10. Appointment of directors

+- 11. Multiple directorships

+- 12. Re-election of directors

+- 13. Induction, training and performance of directors

+- 14. Resignation and dismissal of directors

+- 15. Directors' remuneration

+- 16. The role of chairman and chief executive officer

+PART FOUR THE COMMITTEES OF THE BOARD

+- 17. Establishment of committees

+- 18. The audit committee

+- 19. The duties of the audit committee

+- 20. The risk committee

+- 21. The nominating committee

+- 22. The remuneration committee

+PART FIVE FINANCIAL STATEMENTS AND CONTROLS

+- 23. Financial statements

+- 24. Annual report

+- 25. Independent external auditors

+- 26. Internal controls

+- 27. Internal audit

+- 28. Record keeping

+- 29. Code of ethics

+- 30. Whistle Blowing

+PART SIX RELATIONS WITH SHAREHOLDERS

+- 31. Approval of major decisions by shareholders

+- 32. General Meetings

+- 33. Rights of shareholders

+- 34. Relations with investors

+- 35. Conduct of general meetings

+- 36. Disclosure of information

+- 37. Relations with stakeholders

+PART SEVEN MISCELLANEOUS

+- 38. Penalties

+- 39. Transitional

+- 40. Interpretation

+CORPORATE GOVERNANCE CODE FOR LISTED COMPANIES 2020